gut-puncture/Semantic-Gravity-RP/specification.md

 * `Fill the blank (one word): You use scissors to ____.`
 * target_word: `cut`

+Fallback when ConceptNet is down (mandatory if needed):

+1. Use DeepSeek reasoner (thinking enabled for reasoning) to generate structured JSON with fields: subject, relation, target_word.
+2. relation must be one of: UsedFor, MadeOf, HasProperty.
+3. Build question_text using the same C1-C3 templates above.
+4. Enforce diversity within fallback prompts:
+   * no duplicate (question_text, target_word)
+   * avoid repeating subjects or target_word
+   * balance relation types across prompts
+5. Generate 1,000 candidates (prompts_per_category * 2) for common_sense before reasoner validation; if below target, regenerate.

 #### D) Creative

 Source:

 * Sample scenario texts from `euclaise/writingprompts`.
+* If WritingPrompts is unavailable, generate without scenario seeds (fallback schema in Section 3.5F).

 Target selection: